muffr/wsdot-website/docroot/sites/all/modules/custom/wsdot_migrate/README.md

   if (parent::prepareRow($row) === FALSE) {
     return FALSE;
   }

   // Reject a row based on external status if ($status = $this->getStatusFromWebService($row->id) == -1) {
     return FALSE;
   }
-  else {

   // Create a pseudo-field for the external status
     $row->service_status = $status;
   }

   // Prepend the article type to the title
   $row->title = $row->type . ‘: ‘ . $row->title;

+  return TRUE;
   }
 }
 ```